Welcome to "How I AI"—where innovation meets education.

 Challenges and Future Implications

-As our discussion turned to broader institutional challenges, Hrant noted the inevitability of artificial intelligence: institutions of learning are faced with a choice only between immediate or delayed adoption, and adoption is inevitable.
-And while some University of California campuses have taken significant steps in integration of AI in some respects, much work needs to be done across the system given that there is a need for clear directives, rather than complete bans given the growing role of AI in scholars’ future careers.
+As our discussion turned to broader institutional challenges and opportunities, Hrant noted the inevitability of artificial intelligence: institutions of learning are faced with a choice only between immediate or delayed adoption.
+His clear sense is that adoption is inevitable.
+And while some University of California campuses have taken significant steps in integration of AI in some respects, much work needs to be done across the system given that there is a need for clear directives that explore opportunities to embrace the growing role of AI in scholars’ future careers.

-“The academic community is, in general, slow to change, and much more comfortable with what it knows.
-And this, this is a disruptive force.
-It’s only been two years since OpenAI went public, followed by the real sort of second generation learned generative AI tools about six or nine months after that, and then the sort of discussion around how to actually do prompt engineering, well, all that took just a few months.”
+“The academic community is, in general, slow to change and comfortable with what it knows.
+AI is a disruptive force.
+It’s only been two years since OpenAI went public, followed by a sort of second generation of learned generative AI tools about six or nine months after that, and then the sort of discussion around how to actually do prompt engineering took hold just a few months later.
+The pace of advancement and adoption of AI is staggering.
+A concern — and really the motivation behind the How I AI series of interviews — is that discussion among colleagues sharing experiences and contemplating ethics concerns, learning opportunities, and research potential hasn't been keeping up.
+I think the future of AI in research and learning will be quite exciting.”

 What about using AI tools in everyday work, especially by students?

 First up, Hrant clarifies “hard boundaries are not yet well defined.”
-He points out that this is a question of allowing students the use of AI tools while, at the same time, developing critical skills and understanding.
+He points out that this is a question of allowing students the use of AI tools while, at the same time, developing critical thinking skills, deep understanding, and their voice and individual writing style.

-“I think that there has to at least be part of the conversation focused on acknowledging upfront that AI is a reality, and then encouraging everybody, whether students, faculty, or staff, who might participate in any kind of activity around AI, to join in.”
+“I think that there has to at least be part of the conversation focused on acknowledging upfront that AI is a reality, and then encouraging everybody — students, staff, and faculty — who might participate in any kind of activity around AI to join in the conversation.
+We have an exciting opportunity to learn together.”

 There we have it — a complex balancing act for educational institutions expecting to infuse artificial intelligence into their structures of pedagogy.
 But at least, UC Merced’s Graduate Dean is on board with AI — he uses ChatGPT for his own work, and thinks universities should embrace it smartly rather than fight it, while emphasizing the need for thoughtful policies that preserve core educational values for the students.